Amaya Gaming Casinos

 Amaya have designed and produced many online pokies including titles such as Jenga, Just Vegas, Golden Jaguar, and Zodiac Wilds.
-Amaya have also struck numerous agreements with brands to create exclusive slots based on movies, comics and television programs.
+Amaya have also struck numerous agreements with brands to create exclusive pokies based on movies, comics and television programs.
 These include DC Comics pokies Wonder Woman Jackpots and Superman: Last Son of Krypton, as well as The Italian Job, Street Fighter II and Forrest Gump, all branded pokies exclusively licensed to Amaya Gaming.

-The company also partnered with Aristocrat Gaming, known for their terrestrial slot machines found on the Vegas gaming floor.
+The company also partnered with Aristocrat Gaming, known for their terrestrial pokie machines found on the Vegas gaming floor.
 Amaya brought many of these classic titles to the world of online casino for the first including Wild Panda and Pompeii.

 Amaya Gaming also bought the Dublin based software application provider Cryptologic back in 2012 for a cash fee of $35 million.